-After delivery to the construction site, the steel beam segments will be combined to make up 52 beams to be installed over the Canadian National Railroad, the Cook County Forest Preserve District property, and the Chicago Sanitary & Ship Canal.
+After delivery to the construction site, the steel beam segments will be combined to make up 52 beams to be installed over the Chicago Sanitary & Ship Canal.

 Altogether 250 concrete beams and 165 steel beam segments will be delivered to the site for the new southbound Mile Long Bridge Project during the course of the project.